WesR/Cadmus/README.md

 NOTE: printed files *MUST* be attached to the command message

+### Documents Support
+Anything the CUPS printer supports, so almost all images / word doc's / pdf's, etc

 ## Commands
 The trigger is @botName.
 Ownership is determined by the userID specified in the .json.